concretecms-community-store/community_store/docs/user-guide/products.md

 Such attributes are intended to be used programmatically, such as in custom block templates, or by custom shipping methods.

 Attributes for a product can be __edited__ via the Attributes tab when adding or editing a product.

+The display of product attributes is only handled programmatically - see  [Product Attributes](/developers/attributes.html#product-attributes) for how to access product attribute data.